NGCal/get_HouseProperties/README.md

   ### localhost:8000/api/answers
-  Endpoint to obtain the desired property of a house/apartment/building (refered for now on as house) **These are the required parameters**
+  Endpoint to obtain the desired property of a house/apartment/building (refered for now on as house) only accepts GET Requests
+  **These are the required parameters**
   - address: number and street of house
   - zipcode: zipcode of house location